 - The website’s ergonomics is great

-- The delay for buyback guarantee isn’t the same between all originators
+- The delay for buyback guarantee isn’t the same between all loan originators

 Viventor features only Euro loans.
-Their interest rates range from 8% to 16%, roughly the same level as at the beginning of the year.
-Durations vary greatly, from one month to 5 years.
+In February 2020, interest rates ranged from 8% to 16%, roughly the same level as at the beginning of the year.
+Durations vary greatly, from one month to seven years.

 Most loans come with a buyback guarantee, but there are also unsecured loans.
 Surprisingly, unsecured loans yield less than their secured counterparts, so there’s little point in investing in them.

 As I’m updating this review in November 2019, there are more than 20 originators available; this allows investors to get a very satisfying diversification.
 Several of them are also present on other marketplaces; for example, Kviku loans are available on Mintos, and Ibancar also provides loans on Iuvo.